dhis2/developer-portal/blog/2026-06-01-emr-dhis2-integration-survey/index.md

 The most frequent ask is for practical, hands-on training.
 This was commonly phrased as "advanced" rather than introductory, and tied to specific tasks like working with APIs, building pipelines, or using FHIR and OpenHIM.
 Closely related is the request for reference implementations and reusable pipelines: concrete examples and starter configurations that teams can adapt instead of building the same thing from scratch each time.
 Several respondents also flagged data mapping and terminology alignment (ICD, LOINC, and similar) as an area where clearer guidance would go a long way.

-Beyond the "how" of integration, there's a recurring request for guidance on the "what".
-Teams want help deciding which data should actually be exchanged, and when individual-level exchange is worth the cost compared to aggregate reporting.
+Teams also want help deciding which data should actually be exchanged, and when individual-level exchange is worth the cost compared to aggregate reporting.
 There's also a wish for more standardized integration patterns and built-in services, like out-of-the-box support for transformations between DHIS2 and FHIR or CDA.

 What we see from the survey results and the feedback we got is that there is a a lot of duplicated effort happening across organizations, and people want shared starting points.